Relintai/pandemonium_engine_docs/tutorials/3d/portals/first_steps_with_rooms_and_portals.rst

 What is a room?
 ^^^^^^^^^^^^^^^

-:ref:`Room<class_Room>`\ s are a way of spatially partitioning your level into areas that make sense in terms of level design.
+`Room<class_Room>`\ s are a way of spatially partitioning your level into areas that make sense in terms of level design.
 Rooms often quite literally *are* rooms (like in a building).
 Ultimately though, as far as the engine is concerned, a room represents a **non-overlapping** convex volume in which you typically place most of your objects that fall within that area.

 A room doesn't need to correspond to a literal room.
 It could, for example, also be a canyon in an outdoor area or a smaller part of a concave room.
 With a little imagination, you can use the system in almost any scenario.